 The Chevra Kadisha coordinates with local funeral homes and prepares the bodies of Jewish community members for burial according to Jewish ritual and custom.
 The Shomrim watch over the caskets of Jewish community members until the time of burial.
 This committee offers its services free of charge to any Jewish family in need in the Lexington area.

-Shomrim Chairs: Mike Aides, Janice Crane
+Shomrim Chairs: Mike Ades, Janice Crane

 Sets general curriculum and policy for the Hebrew School and Religious School, works closely with the Education Director, and proposes the education budget.
+Also helps with special holiday programming for families.

 Chair: Tina Trent